security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Type of field

-Text, OSM node name, first in a pair of values
+Text, OSM object name, first in a pair of values

 ### Example of use